Best Examples of Black Friday Emails To Inspire Your Own

 CTA or call-to-action is an element that motivates a user to take a certain action: go to the website, buy, sign up, subscribe, leave a request.
 There are different kinds of CTAs: buttons, links, images.

-Whatever the kind, the main rule of CTA design in emails is to make them as clear and visible as possible for an easier shopping experience:
+Whatever the kind, the main rule of CTA design in emails is to make them as clear and visible as possible for a smoother shopping experience:

 • Use bright or at least contrasting colors.